MikeTannenbaum/mtdc-2022/_posts/2014-09-03-the-paralysis-of-the-internet.md

   - Society and Culture
   - Technology
 tags:
-  - livelihood
+  - on/livelihood
-  - psychology
+  - on/psychology
-  - technology
+  - on/technology
 ---
 <blockquote>Bombardment of information; never ending messaging with friends; constant onslaught of attention-stealing notifications.</blockquote>